Editor’s Note: This blog post has been updated to reflect product changes in Socedo.

-- Purchasing lists from B2B contact data providers such as Clearbit, which has a prospecting solution.
+- Purchasing email lists from B2B contact data providers such as Clearbit, which has a prospecting solution.

 - Running promoted content campaigns or content syndication campaigns.
-The team has worked with companies such as eMedia and BrightTalk – which have captive audiences of B2B marketers – to promote their top-of-funnel webinars and whitepapers to these audiences.
+We worked with companies including eMedia and BrightTalk – which have captive audiences of B2B marketers – asked them to promote our ebooks and webinars to their audiences.

 - Advertising on LinkedIn.
-Socedo has served ads and sponsored posts to LinkedIn members, promoting gated content such as whitepapers.
+We tried text ads and sponsored posts on LinkedIn, promoting blog posts and gated content such as whitepapers.

 Buying lead lists from data providers such as Clearbit is relatively inexpensive.

 Each contact comes with accurate contact information, including demographic data on each contact and firmographic and technographic data on each account.